-The respondent, a 30 year old man from Iran, reported he left from Kikinda (Serbia) in the evening of 29th January, 2021, with a group of two other Iranian men, six Afghani men and one 16 year-old Afghani minor.
+The respondent, a 30-year-old man from Iran, reported he left from Kikinda (Serbia) in the evening of 29th January 2021, with a group of two other Iranian men, six Afghani men and one 16-year-old Afghani minor.
 They were ten people in total.
-After walking for 3 hours, they crossed the border with Romania at midnight and walked for another hour in the woods before being apprehended by 6 policemen in dark blue uniforms at 01:00 on 30th January 2021.
+The respondent recalled that after walking for 3 hours, they crossed the border with Romania at midnight and walked for another hour in the woods before being apprehended by 6 policemen in dark blue uniforms at 1 AM on 30th January 2021.

-The officers arrived in two white cars and 1 white van.
+According to the respondent, the officers arrived in two white cars and one white van.
 They made the group stand in a line for a few minutes and reportedly took everyone’s phones, money, and several jackets, made a pile with the items and lit it on fire.
-The interviewee was then able to get his shoes back from the fire, which showed clear signs of having been burnt.
+The respondent said he was then able to get his shoes back from the fire, which showed clear signs of having been burnt.

-The interviewee reported that they were put in the van after that and driven back to the border.
-The journey lasted for 15 minutes and at the border they were made to leave the vehicle.
-They were then allegedly kicked and beat with batons one by one by two of the policemen, while the officers shouted:
+The respondent reported that they were put in the van after that and driven back to the border.
+The journey lasted for 15 minutes and at the border, they were made to leave the vehicle.
+They were then allegedly kicked and beaten with batons one by one by two of the policemen, while the officers shouted:

 “Don’t come back to Romania!”

-The officers also asked the respondent if he could speak English and hit him every time he said “no”.
-The interviewee reported that everyone -including the minor- was hit for around 2 minutes, on the head, torso, arms and legs.
+The officers also allegedly asked the respondent if he could speak English and hit him every time he said “no”.
+The respondent reported that everyone, including the minor, was hit for around 2 minutes, on the head, torso, arms and legs.

-They were then told to “run back to Serbia” -crossing a small river/creek at the border- at 02:30, where two Serbian policemen in dark blue uniforms were waiting.
-The officers asked them about their names and nationalities and called three taxis for the group that took them to Belgrade.
+The respondent reported that they were then told to “run back to Serbia” -crossing a small river/creek at the border- at 2:30 AM, where two Serbian policemen in dark blue uniforms were waiting.
+According to the respondent, the officers asked them about their names and nationalities and called three taxis for the group that took them to Belgrade.
 The transit group had to pay for the taxis with money borrowed from friends staying in Belgrade upon arrival.